spokestack/spokestack.io/content/docs/Python/speech-pipeline.md

 - `activate`: occurs when the pipeline's `SpeechContext` is activated (when ASR transcription begins).
 - `deactivate`: occurs when the pipeline's `SpeechContext` is deactivated (when transcription stops).
 - `step`: occurs when a single frame is processed by the pipeline.
+- `timeout`: occurs when audio recognition encounters a timeout.

 ## Other methods